 The Electric utility of Glendale Water & Power issued \$72,615 in revenue bonds in May 2016 to provide moneys for the refunding of all of the City's outstanding Electric Revenue Bonds, 2006 Refunding Series, a portion of the City's outstanding Electric Revenue Bonds, 2008 Series, and paying the costs of issuance of the 2016 Bonds.
-The bond proceeds were deposited in an escrow account and were used to refund the Electric Revenue Bonds, 2006 Refunding Series and a portion of the outstanding Electric Revenue Bonds, 2008 Series.
+The bond proceeds were deposited in an escrow account and were used to refund the Electric Revenue Bonds, 2006 Refunding Series and a portion of the outstanding Electric Revenue Bonds, 2008 Series through a legal defeasance.

 The advance refunding resulted in the recognition of a deferred loss on refunding of \$4,231 as of June 30, 2019, and is being amortized through FY 2037-38.
 The refunding also resulted in cash flow savings of \$13,026 which is the difference between the cash flows required from the prior debt service and the cash flows required for the new refunding debt service.
 The terms of the 2016 Refunding Bonds indenture require the trustee to establish and maintain a parity reserve fund.
-The parity reserve fund means, as of any date on which it is calculated with respect to any issue of Parity Lien Bonds, the least of (a) 10% of the principal amount of said Parity Lien Bonds, (b) the maximum annual debt service on all Parity Lien Bonds.
-As of June 30, 2019, the City has outstanding \$17,700 aggregate principal amount of 2013 Refunding Bonds and outstanding \$54,980 aggregate principal amount of 2016 Refunding Bonds.
-The 2016 Refunding \$67,140 aggregate principal amount of 2016 Refunding Bonds.
+The parity reserve fund means, as of any date on which it is calculated with respect to any issue of Parity Lien Bonds, the least of (a) 10% of the principal amount of said Parity Lien Bonds, (b) the maximum annual debt service for the current or any subsequent year on all Parity Lien Bonds or (c) 125% of the average annual debt service on all Parity Lien Bonds.
+As of June 30, 2019, the City has outstanding \$17,700 aggregate principal amount of 2013 Refunding Bonds and outstanding \$54,980 aggregate principal amount of 2013 Bonds which are payable on parity with the outstanding \$67,140 aggregate principal amount of 2016 Refunding Bonds.
 The 2016 Refunding Bonds mature in regularly increasing amounts ranging from \$2,700 to \$4,715 annually from FY 2019-20 to FY 2037-38.